saranathaniyengar/lunabridge/README.md

 **Built a synthetic stress plan specifically to force real contention.** Same real window timing and gaps, link rate artificially capped to 10 kbps just to purely to make bandwidth genuinely scarce so policy choice could actually show up in the numbers.

-**Under real congestion, the naive policies collapse, exactly as designed to.** FIFO and pure `DEADLINE_AWARE` both degrade sharply as congestion increases, confirming at full simulation scale what the hand-built scenarios predicted — `DEADLINE_AWARE` specifically loses ground because it keeps sacrificing high-value bundles for marginally-more-urgent low-value ones.
+**Under real congestion, the naive policies collapse, exactly as designed to.** FIFO and pure `DEADLINE_AWARE` both degrade sharply as congestion increases, confirming at full simulation scale what the hand-built scenarios predicted => `DEADLINE_AWARE` specifically loses ground because it keeps sacrificing high-value bundles for marginally-more-urgent low-value ones.

 **The genuinely surprising result: `UTILITY_PURE` — the simpler ablation which consistently edges out `UTILITY_AWARE` and `STRICT_PRIORITY`, at every congestion level tested.** Not by a huge margin, but consistently, and the gap grows as congestion increases.
-Worth sitting with, because it's not the result you'd want going in: the simpler design wins.
-That's a legitimate, honest thing to report rather than force a "our new policy is best" narrative that the data doesn't actually support.

 **At extreme congestion, admission overflow itself becomes policy-sensitive.** Past a certain point, the queue cap starts genuinely rejecting bundles, and this took real digging to understand the *rate* of rejection differs by policy, because a policy that drains its queue more efficiently leaves less backlog, which leaves more room for future admissions, which compounds into a real, measurable advantage.
-That's a second-order effect that only appears under severe load, not a case we designed for going in.
+That's a second-order effect that only appears under severe load.

 **Per-class TTL sensitivity is genuinely class-dependent.** EMERGENCY and TELEMETRY are TTL-bound — tightening their deadline visibly hurts delivery, exactly as intended.
-SCIENCE_BULK and MEDIA turned out to be bandwidth-bound instead, at the congestion level tested — their bundles are just too large relative to the constrained link for TTL headroom to matter much.
-Not a failure to find TTL sensitivity everywhere — a real, useful distinction between classes.
+SCIENCE_BULK and MEDIA turned out to be bandwidth-bound instead, at the congestion level tested, their bundles are just too large relative to the constrained link for TTL headroom to matter much; Not a failure to find TTL sensitivity everywhere.

-**Buffer sizing holds up, until it doesn't.** Simulated buffer occupancy honestly (expired bundles are removed from the running total, not just naively accumulated) shows a 256MB buffer holding comfortably through moderate congestion, then genuinely overflowing past a specific threshold — both regimes are shown, not just the flattering one.
+**Buffer sizing holds up, until it doesn't.** Simulated buffer occupancy honestly (expired bundles are removed from the running total, not just naively accumulated) shows a 256MB buffer holding comfortably through moderate congestion, then genuinely overflowing past a specific threshold.
 ## DTN integration — the real story, bugs included

-This is the part that actually required standing up live infrastructure, not just Python.
-Worth documenting the real bugs, since each one cost real time and the fixes are genuinely useful if anyone touches this again.

 **Building µD3TN from source hit four real, sequential build failures**, each fixed and verified before moving to the next:
 1. `fatal error: pb.h: No such file or directory` — a shallow `git clone --depth 1` doesn't pull submodules, and nanopb (a real dependency) is one.
 Fixed with `--recurse-submodules --shallow-submodules`.